yougov/pinot-client-rust/README.md

 fn is_null(&self) -> bool;
 ```

-In addition to row count, `DataRows` also contains convenience counterparts to those above given a row and column index.
+In addition to row count, `DataRow` also contains convenience counterparts to those above given a column index.